Get exclusive member benefits & effect social change. Join Today

 The catecholamine blood test determines whether the level of catecholamines in your blood is too high.

-The symptoms of a pheochromocytoma are:
+The symptoms of a pheochromocytoma, or adrenal tumor, are:

 The symptoms of neuroblastoma are:

 Your doctor may tell you not to eat or drink anything for six to 12 hours before the test.
 Follow your doctor’s orders carefully.
 Your test results could be incorrect if you don’t.

 A healthcare provider will take a small sample of blood from your veins.
 They’ll probably ask you to remain quietly seated or to lie down for as long as half an hour before your test.

 A healthcare provider will tie a tourniquet around your upper arm and look for a vein large enough to insert a small needle.
 When they’ve located the vein, they’ll clean the area around it to make sure they don’t introduce germs into your bloodstream.
 Next, they’ll insert a needle connected to a small vial.
 They’ll collect your blood in the vial.
 This could sting a little.
 They’ll send the collected blood to a diagnostic lab for an accurate reading.

 Sometimes, the healthcare provider taking your blood sample will access one of the veins on the back of your hand instead of inside of your elbow.

 A number of common medications, foods, and beverages can interfere with catecholamine blood test results.
 Coffee, tea, and chocolate are examples of things you might have recently consumed that make your catecholamine levels rise.
 Over-the-counter (OTC) medications, such as allergy medicine, could also interfere with the reading.
 Your doctor should give you a list of things to avoid before your test.
 Make sure to tell your doctor all of the prescription and OTC medicines you’re taking.

 Since even small amounts of stress affect catecholamine levels in the blood, some people’s levels may rise just because they’re nervous about having a blood test.